Ludifox/ludicrum_webshop_v1/README.md

 ## Installation

 Install using `npm install`.
-Build CSS after updates with `npm run build`, or simple run the command `npm run watch` to build and minify the style.css file on every save.
+Build CSS after updates with `npm run build`, or simply run the command `npm run watch` to build and minify the style.css file on every save.

 ## Theme control / API Reference
 This will eventually appear at www.ludicrumedia.no/projects/ludicrum-webshop-theme